syncfusion-content/maui-docs/MAUI/DatePicker/date-picker-mode.md

 ## Relative Dialog Mode

-The relative dialog mode is used to display the date picker in a pop up by setting the [Mode] property to [`RelativeDialog`].
+The relative dialog mode displays the date picker in a pop-up by setting the [Mode] property to [`RelativeDialog`].
 It is used to align the picker in a specific position.
 You can set the position by setting the [RelativePosition] property in the [SfDatePicker].

 The [RelativePosition] is specified in the picker property enumeration, which is used to align the picker in a specific position.
-It provides eight position such as `AlignTop`, `AlignToLeftOf`, `AlignToRightOf`, `AlignBottom`, `AlignTopLeft`, `AlignTopRight`, `AlignBottomLeft`, and `AlignBottomRight`.
+It provides eight positions such as `AlignTop`, `AlignToLeftOf`, `AlignToRightOf`, `AlignBottom`, `AlignTopLeft`, `AlignTopRight`, `AlignBottomLeft`, and `AlignBottomRight`.
 The default relative position is `AlignTop` in the [SfDatePicker].

 {% tabs %}